 I want to tell you a little more about this book.
 There is a natural, homemade, herbal product for everyone here, including your pets!

 It covers skin care, lip care, hair care, salves and balms, bath products, pet products, herbal remedies, natural cleaning products, and soap making (Jan’s specialty), of course.

 There are beautiful pictures with almost every recipe, and Jan’s writing style is so easy to read.
 It’s like she’s your friend, making these products right along with you, and she actually *cares* how they turn out.

 You can really tell that she put a lot of effort into every single recipe.
 You can read more on the backstory of her book here: My Big Book of Projects Using Common Herbs and Flowers.

 I couldn’t recommend this book any higher!
 I can’t decide what I’m going to make next, it’s between Dandelion Body Butter or Violet Leaf Lotion bars.
 I have both of those plants growing right in my backyard!

-Grab your copy of 101 Easy Homemade Products for your Skin, Health & Home by Jan Berry today!
+Grab your copy of The Big Book of Homemade Products for your Skin, Health & Home by Jan Berry today!